-The Walk for Kidneys is an annual general fundraising event which generated gross revenues of \$180,230 and \$229,405, respectively and accounted for approximately 10% and 8% of total grants and contributions for the years ended March 31, 2021 and 2020, respectively.
-The increase in net assets from this event totaled \$151,115 and \$186,932 for the years ended March 31, 2021 and 2020, respectively.
+The Walk for Kidneys is an annual general fundraising event which generated gross revenues of \$243,881 and \$180,230, respectively and accounted for approximately 11% and 10% of total grants and contributions for the years ended March 31, 2022 and 2021, respectively.
+The increase in net assets from this event totaled \$194,646 and \$151,115 for the years ended March 31, 2022 and 2021, respectively.

 The KidneyMobile is a mobile, interactive exhibit that travels throughout Illinois providing free prevention education and health screening for high blood pressure, diabetes and chronic kidney disease.
-Grants and contributions for the operation of the KidneyMobile and general contributions to the Foundation generated from the KidneyMobile's operations totaled \$349,305 and \$363,646 and accounted for approximately 20% and 13% of total grants and contributions for the years ended March 31, 2021 and 2020, respectively.
-Included in the program services revenue for the years ended March 31, 2021 and 2020 is a contribution from a single donor totaling \$67,866 and \$47,969, respectively.
-After considering operations, maintenance, and other costs, the increase in net assets for the operation of the KidneyMobile was \$290,098 and \$232,948 for the years ended March 31, 2021 and 2020 and \$232,948 for the years ended March 31, 2021 and 2020, respectively.
+Grants and contributions for the operation of the KidneyMobile and general contributions to the Foundation generated from the KidneyMobile's operations totaled \$386,161 and \$349,305 and accounted for approximately 17% and 20% of total grants and contributions for the years ended March 31, 2022 and 2021, respectively.
+Included in the program services revenue for the year ended March 31, 2021, is a contribution from a single donor totaling \$67,866.
+After considering operations, maintenance, and other costs, the increase in net assets for the operation of the KidneyMobile was \$252,757 and \$290,098 for the years ended March 31, 2022 and 2021, respectively.